 Personally I have been lucky enough that I have never had to make a claim (despite quite a few close calls) and odds are you will never need your insurance either – I hope you don’t – but if something does happen then you will be glad you have it!
 Just consider it one of those essential purchases alongside your plane ticket, because once you have it you can relax and travel with peace of mind.

 I have bought insurance from STA Travel in the past, and World Nomads cover is good too.
 I am personally happy to recommend both of these, although there are a lot more out there.
 The best advice I can give is shop around and make sure the insurance is comprehensive.

-This is one of the most commonly asked questions I get asked, and the short answer is it really depends on three things.
+This is one of the most commonly asked questions I get asked, and the short answer is generally yes, but the longer answer is that it really depends on three things.